brandonkim12/brandonkim12.github.io/_posts/2019-01-06-the-critical-frequency-of-helical-spring.md

 ---
 layout: post
-title: The critical frequency of the helical spring - using the wave equations and the normal strum-Liouville problem
+title: The critical frequency of the helical spring
 date:  2019-01-06 23:30:00 +0900
 categories:
 - Engineering - Miscellaneous